Tocilizumab in Patients Hospitalized with Covid-19 Pneumonia

 Population

-Hospitalized patients with COVID-19 and hypoxia/systemic inflammation
+Hospitalized COVID-19 patients with hypoxia and systemic inflammation

 Comparator

-Standard of care
+Standard care alone

 Endpoint